7 European Companies Looking to Go Big in American Clean Power in 2020

 Shell is a household name in the U.S. thanks to its ubiquitous gas stations, but it's less well known in the power sector.
 That could change soon.
 The oil supermajor has not hidden its ambition to become a retail power supplier in the U.S., and the pieces are quickly falling into place.

 It already has stakes in retailer Inspire Energy and its deal for Texan firm MP2 Energy in 2017 included a C&I supply business.
-Maarten Wetselaar, director of Shell’s integrated gas and new energies division told Greentech Media the company would “absolutely” look to establish a utility business in deregulated states.
+Maarten Wetselaar, director of Shell’s integrated gas and new energies division, told Greentech Media the company would “absolutely” look to establish a utility business in deregulated states.
 (It already runs a Shell-branded supplier in the U.K.)

 Meanwhile, in 2019 Shell cemented its place in the quickly emerging U.S. offshore wind market, when its Mayflower Wind joint venture with EDP Renewables won an 804-megawatt contract in Massachusetts' second offshore wind procurement.